donivanjames/BNSv1-2/README.md

 - Moved `update()` function to its own file
 - Condensed multiple speed variables into one file
 - Replaced the word 'dino' with 'player' in Code
-- Tried batch rendering update functions but it didn't look right
+- Tried batch calling update functions but it didn't look right
 - Moved all scripts into their own folders
-- Obstacles are removed faster after leaving screen
+- Obstacles are now removed faster after leaving screen
 - Start screen and title screens are deleted after starting to reduce divs

 ---